Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 13. Get Rid of Acne

-Thanks to chlorophyll, wheatgrass may be able to help you get rid of pimples.
+Thanks to chlorophyll, and its antioxidant properties, wheatgrass may be able to help you get rid of pimples.
 Chlorophyll, which makes up about 70% of wheatgrass, has been shown to have anti-inflammatory effects that come in handy for the treatment of acne.19

 14. Help Treat Cancer

-While wheatgrass has been disproven to prevent cancer, it may be beneficial as a complementary treatment.
+While wheatgrass has been disproven as having anti-cancer potential, it may be beneficial as a complementary treatment due to its basic and clinical applications in various conditions such as colorectal cancer.
 This means using wheatgrass along with other prescribed medications when fighting cancer.
 In the lab, wheatgrass has been shown to inhibit the growth of oral cancer cells.20 And in one human trial on colon cancer patients, it was concluded that wheatgrass juice could support immunity during cancer treatment.19

 15. Improve Mental Health